ClipFinance/strategy-router/README.md

 Calculate amount of new shares and mint them:
 ```
-n = B / p
+n = D / p
 ```
 Where `n` is amount of new shares,
-`B` is sum of the batching balances with uniform decimals, before deposit into strategies,
+`D` is amount received by strategies after deposit, calculated as difference between strategies balance before and after deposit,
 `p` is just calculated price per share.

+Amount received by strategies after deposit is saved in cycle info, calculated as difference between strategies balance before and after deposit.
+Batching balance before deposit is also saved in cycle info.
 Price per share is stored for current cycle, new shares minted and cycles counter incremented.

 #### withdrawByReceipt function